Featured image: Linebrook Church, photo by George Dexter, circa 1900.

 Thus the parish obtained its status, the right to command its parishioners and to tax their property.
 The perimeter of the parish is in part composed of five different brooks, and it was, therefore, determined by vote Jan.
 27, 1746-7, to name it Linebrook.

 Dec.
-25, 1755, Dea. jonathan Burpee, Sen. David Perley and Mark How were chosen a committee to join with the neighboring parishes in perambulating the line, which was described in the petition to the Great and General Court, and recorded in the parish records March 17, 1752, as follows :
+25, 1755, Dea.
+Jonathan Burpee, Sen. David Perley and Mark How were chosen as a committee to join with the neighboring parishes in perambulating the line, which was described in the petition to the Great and General Court, and recorded in the parish records March 17, 1752, as follows :

 - In Ipswich, beginning at the mouth of Howlett’s Brook, so-called, by the north side of Ipswich river;

 - thence running northeasterly by said river till it comes to Gravelly Brook, so-called;

 - thence running northerly by said Brook across the West Meadows till it comes to John Smith’s, to the west branch of Egypt River, so-called,